testuser1/chrome-code-edit/README.md

 * Ctrl-Space: Show an information dialog
 * Ctrl-N: Creates a new file
 * Shift-Ctrl-N: Opens a new window
+* Ctrl-Tab: Move one file to the right
+* Shift-Ctrl-N: Move one file to the left

 ## How to use
 Open up a terminal and type this: